sandialabs/InterSpec/target/electron/README.md

 ## Building with CMake fetched and compiled dependencies
 The following commands will compile and package the InterSpec code, starting from the Fedora 35 Docker image; there is nothing special about Fedora, and any of the distributions compatible with npm, node.js, and Electron should work.

-Using the CMake FetchContent has not been tested on Windows, and will fail on macOS because it currently doesnt fetch/build libpng and libharu.
+Using the CMake FetchContent will fail on macOS because it currently doesnt fetch/build libpng and libharu, but otherwise it seems to work well on Windows, and various flavors of Linux.

 ```bash
 # From host OS terminal - grab InterSpec source code